geopm/geopm/integration/apps/hpl_netlib/README.md

 	computers.
 It can thus be regarded as a portable as well as freely available implementation of the High Performance Computing Linpack Benchmark.

-Testing has been done with MKL 19.0.4.243 and mvapich2 2.3.1 (dynamically linked).
+Testing has been done with mvapich2 2.3.1 (dynamically linked) and Intel compiler/library package version 19.0.4.243.
-Requires that the intel/19.0.4.243 environment module is loaded.

 The --perc-dram option passed to the run scripts that call this banchmark create a matrix size that fits the given percentage of the total DRAM of the nodes.